LeoQK/Manual/README.md

 ## Collaboration and Coaching

-We collaborate with gamers and organizations to advance the application of gaming skills to enterprise.
-If you're a gamer excited
+Gaming is about community.
+So is gaming for enterprise.
+We want to collaborate with and learn from gamers and organizations to advance the application of gaming skills to enterprise.

+Whether

 ### For gamers